Luis de Miranda, PhD

-Current or recent work
+current or recent work

-April 2018, Guest Lecturer in Philosophy and History of Science and Technology at KTH University, Department of History of Science, Stockholm, Sweden.
+2017-Ongoing, Occasional Guest Lecturer in Philosophy and History of Science and Technology at KTH University, Department of History of Science, Stockholm, Sweden.

 February 2018, Invited Visiting Fellowat the Max Planck Institute for the History of Science – Research Group Historical Epistemology of the Final Theory Program.

-2017–Ongoing, French Language and Culture Teacher, Jensen International Gymnasium, Stockholm.
+2017-2018, French Language and Culture Teacher, Jensen International Gymnasium, Stockholm.

-2014-2017, Casual Tutor and Lecturer in French Literature, Language, and Culture School of Literatures, Languages and Cultures, University of Edinburgh.
+2014-2017, Tutor andLecturer in French Thought, Literature, and Language, School of Literatures, Languages and Cultures, University of Edinburgh.

-Education and qualifications
+education and qualifications

-2014–2017, Doctor of Philosophy, University of Edinburgh.
+November 2017, Doctor of Philosophy, University of Edinburgh.
 Fully funded with a Research Scholarship Award.
 Thesis in History of Ideas and Philosophy: Esprit de Corps: Birth and Evolution of a Polemical Notion (1721-2017; France, UK, USA), external examiner Prof. Richard Whatmore (St Andrews).

-August 2016, Certificate (Honours) in Robotic and AI Ethics, Economics and Laws, School of Advanced Studies, Scuola Normale Superiore di Pisa, Italy.
+2016, Certificate (Honours) in Robotic and AI Ethics, Economics and Laws, School of Advanced Studies, Scuola Normale Superiore di Pisa, Italy.

 2015, Associate Fellow of the Higher Education Academy, UK.